 New Jersey Supreme Court, Connecticut Supreme Court, and New York Supreme Court

-New Jersey Bar Association, The National Academy of Elder Law Attorneys, American Immigration Lawyers Association, Mercer County Bar Association (co-chair of Chancery Committee), Burlington County Bar Association, American Bar Association
+New Jersey Bar Association, The National Academy of Elder Law Attorneys, Mercer County Bar Association (former co-chair of Chancery Committee), Burlington County Bar Association, American Bar Association

 Prior to becoming an attorney, Ms. Esmi was a Vice President of several Fortune 50 banks on Wall Street largely in global wealth management and technology.
 Ms. Esmi earned her green belt in Six Sigma lean design.